 The course options primarily consist of clusters of modules offered at Postgraduate level with each module attracting 20 credit points, as outlined in the 'Modules and Pathways' section.
-Students are required to complete three modules to be awarded a Postgraduate Certificate (PgC), six for a Postgraduate Diploma (PgD) and nine for an MSc.
+Students are required to complete three modules to be awarded a Postgraduate Certificate, six for a Postgraduate Diploma and nine for an MSc.

-If you wish to continue your studies to gain a PgD you must study Module 9, which focuses on Quality and Audit of Reporting in Practice.
-As this is a work- based course, it is not subject to the norms of the academic year.
+If you wish to continue your studies to gain a PgD you must study Module 10, which focuses on Quality and Audit of Reporting in Practice.
+As this is a work based course, it is not subject to the norms of the academic year.

-You'll be expected to complete a PgD (6 modules) in 18 months or a PgC (3 modules) in 12 months.
+You'll be expected to complete a Postgraduate Diploma (six modules) in 18 months or a Postgraduate Certificate (three modules) in twelve months.
 Approximately 10 hours per week is spent on independent study, giving you considerable flexibility in managing your learning time.

 MSc Clinical Reporting

-Having completed six modules (PgD) you can achieve the MSc Clinical Reporting by completing:
+Having completed six modules (Postgraduate Diploma) you can achieve the MSc Clinical Reporting by completing:

 - Research Approaches and Methods module